Why should I exercise?

-- Reduce the risk of chronic conditions such as diabetes, heart disease, and osteoporosis.
+- Reduce the risk of chronic (long-term) conditions such as diabetes, heart disease, and osteoporosis.

-- Reduce stress and improve the quality of sleep.
+- Reduce stress and improve the quality of your sleep.

 What is the difference between activities of daily living and structured exercise?

-Before starting an exercise program, it is important to talk with your doctor to determine any limitations you may have in regards to exercise.
+Before starting an exercise program, it is important to talk with your doctor to learn if you have any limitations with regard to exercise.
 Exercise can be safe for almost anyone.
-However, certain limitations may be placed on individuals who suffer from chronic conditions such as arthritis, heart disease, hypertension, diabetes, osteoporosis, and certain pulmonary conditions, among others.
+However, certain limitations may be placed on people who suffer from chronic conditions such as arthritis, heart disease, hypertension, diabetes, osteoporosis, and certain pulmonary (lung) conditions, among others.

 Building an exercise routine takes time.
-Slowly incorporate exercise into your weekly routine, starting with a reasonable amount you can build on.
-Eventually, you should be able to incorporate some type of physical activity into every day.
+Slowly include exercise into your weekly routine, starting with a reasonable amount you can build on.
+Eventually, you should be able to build in some type of physical activity into every day.

-Determine what activities you enjoy.
-Exercise should not be looked at primarily as a chore.
-Finding activities that interest you are important because you are more likely to maintain them long term.
 Try something new.
 There are many new forms of exercise that are becoming more popular and accessible.
 When possible, try some of the new fitness trends.
-Changing your routine and trying new things can help prevent boredom and make you more likely to continue to be active.
+Also, changing your routine on occasion and trying new things will help prevent boredom and make you more likely to continue to be active.

-Make sure that if your exercise routine is primarily outdoors you are able to have a back-up plan for bad weather.
+If your exercise routine is mainly done outdoors, make sure that you have a back-up plan for bad weather.

-You should plan for consistency.
-Exercise benefits are best seen if the routine is maintained with minimal disruption.
 Everyone has a different tolerance for exercise.
-If you start experiencing feelings of burnout, reevaluate your routine.
+If you start having feelings of burnout, re-evaluate your routine.
 Make changes that you feel can be maintained.
-You can add more later once you feel more comfortable with your routine.
+You can add more once you feel more comfortable with your routine.

-There are 4 main components of a well-rounded exercise program.
-These are:
+There are 4 main parts of a well-rounded exercise program: